 Duration and renewals

-if we revoke the licence, due to the holder being convicted of a relevant offence or having to pay a civil immigration penalty
+- we revoke the licence because the holder has been convicted of a relevant offence or has had to pay a civil immigration penalty

-if a court orders the forfeiture of the licence, as part of a sentence following conviction for a relevant offence.
+- a court orders the forfeiture of the licence as part of a sentence following conviction for a relevant offence